 To calculate the cost of each topic, multiply the fee per unit for the relevant topic code by the number of units for the topic.
 See the Postgraduate Coursework Tuition Fee calculator for more information.

-The FEE-HELP Booklet 2015 (PDF 279KB) details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
-Hard copies of the booklet are also available from Student Finance Services in the Student Centre on request.
+The 2016 FEE-HELP Booklet (PDF 335KB) details your responsibilities as a student if you choose to accept a FEE-HELP loan (subject to eligibility).
+Hard copies of the booklet are also available from Flinders Connect in the Student Hub on request.

 See the FEE-HELP page for more information.